The Risk & Reward of Jetstar First Lounge Runs

 If everything goes to plan, and you get to enjoy some time in the Qantas First Lounge, these Jetstar domestic flights from international terminals can be great value.
 But that can be a big “if” at times…

-Many other flights have been delayed.
+These flights are also frequently delayed.
 So, if you must reach your destination punctually, it’s probably not a great idea to book one of these flights.

 If Jetstar cancels your flight, you’ll probably get rebooked on another Jetstar flight departing from the domestic terminal.
 This could depart hours after you originally booked, and you’ll also miss out on using the international lounge.